dimichree/PositionModel/README.md

 # PositionModel
-Model the flight of a glider using kinematic equations at specified time intervals.
+Models the flight of a glider using kinematic equations at specified time intervals.